Turning up the heat

 This is where this report becomes useful: cellulose represents the largest portion of plant material, and is chemically very difficult to break down on an industrial scale.
 If it were not for the action of microbial degradation of cellulose, plant material would continually accumulate in the environment.
 Cellulose-degrading microorganisms are therefore essential for recycling of organic material in the biosphere, and these organisms can be harnessed in industrial settings to break down the non-starch portion of plant material for the production of ethanol.
 This process however has been prone to spoilage and contamination, and is therefore not very efficient.

 The introduction of a heat stable process will have several advantages over existing methods for breaking down cellulose.
 First, enzymatic processes occur more quickly at elevated temperatures, which will allow the more rapid production of monosaccharides for fermentation by yeasts.
 Second, this report details the breakdown of cellulose using a purified enzyme produced using recombinant DNA methods, which means that only the desired enzymatic breakdown of cellulose to glucose will be occurring without the competing reactions found in a living cell.
 Third, these reactions can now occur at a temperature that will be resistant to contamination by other microorganisms from the surrounding environment, unless other hyperthermophiles were able to gain access to the industrial bioreactors.
 Fourth, bioreactors are not limited to starch-rich corn as their initial starting material; any excess plant material can be used as a source of cellulose, including even recycled paper.
 Look forward to filling your car with your old BIO230 lab report instead of gas early next year!

 Posted on July 17, 2011, in Microbes in the News, Strange but True, Uncategorized and tagged Archaea, Ethanol, University of California Berkeley, University of Maryland College Park.
 Bookmark the permalink.
-Leave a Comment.
+Comments Off on Turning up the heat.